scullyio/scully/tests/assets/blog-files/page-4.md

 author: 'Sander Elias'
 publish date: 2020-01-01
 published: false
-description: 'This is the second demo page in this sample.'
+description: 'This is the fourth demo page in this sample.'
-slugs:
-  - page-4
 ---

 # Page 4